connorvhennen/satelliteDataIdentification/README.md

 # satelliteDataIdentification
-Given a training set of satellite images, coordinates, and the object types at those coordinates, this tries to correctly identify objects in satellite images based only on the images.
+Given a set of satellite images, coordinates, and the object types which are described by polygons, this project tries to identify objects in satellite images and compare their frequencies and areas covered.
 Each class object is described in the form of polygons.